BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 NEXT (post-milestone):
   1. Build the texturing bridge: Point-LIO cloud/odometry + timestamp-matched camera images ->
      per_shot_texture.
 (The genuinely new work; RTAB .db was the old input.)
+     *** DONE 2026-08-21 — bridge BUILT + PROVEN COLD.
+Piece 2 pointlio_pose_matcher.py (pose
+     interp, self-tested), Piece 3 pointlio_to_texture.py (multi-view per-face baker), Piece 1 capture_pointlio_texture.sh, TEXTURE_BRIDGE_RUNBOOK.md.
+Proven photoreal on real data (161k cloud -> 385k mesh -> 90.3% render).
+Remaining: first COMBINED hot capture.
+See 7N. ***
   2. Consider disabling RViz in the L2 launch for lean field capture.
   3. Desktop launcher (run_point_lio.sh + PointLIO.desktop already drafted) - prove manually
      first (done), then the icon.
   4. Multi-position / walked capture for fuller density once texturing works.

 ═══════════════════════════════════════════════════════════════════════════
+## 7N. ⚠️ DECISION FORK — POINT-LIO (chosen + PROVEN) vs FAST-LIVO2 (reserve) ⚠️
+═══════════════════════════════════════════════════════════════════════════
+COLD READER: returnable decision point, like 7G.
+We chose Point-LIO for odometry and it is now PROVEN working (7M).
+If it ever needs replacing, DON'T re-derive — return HERE; FAST-LIVO2 is the documented, peer-reviewed fallback, with its cost stated.

+### THE FORK (decided 2026-08-21)
+Two LiDAR-inertial(-visual) odometry paths for the L2:
+  - POINT-LIO (CHOSEN + PROVEN): LiDAR-inertial.
+Algorithm is Unitree's OWN, tailor-made and tuned for the L-series — ships a real L2 config (lidar_type 5, scan_line 18, satu/extrinsic values).
+    We build the ROS2 PORT dfloreaa/point_lio_ros2 (community packaging of that L2-tuned algorithm).
+    Geometry + camera texture stay SEPARABLE.
+Built ~2min + beat the rotation bug on the first pan (7M).
+  - FAST-LIVO2 (RESERVE, NOT chosen): LiDAR-inertial-VISUAL.
+Peer-reviewed, proven real-time on low-power ARM for large outdoor structure capture (Jiang et al., Buildings 2025, 15, 1458 — a 140m arch bridge; same low-cost non-repetitive-LiDAR + camera + IMU class on an ARM board).

+### WHY POINT-LIO (the reasoning to re-examine if backtracking)
+  1. TAILOR-MADE FOR OUR EXACT SENSOR.
+Manufacturer-authored algorithm + L2-tuned config = fewer
+     unknowns for the L2's non-repetitive rosette + IMU than a general LIVO stack tuned from scratch.
+  2. KEEPS TEXTURE SEPARABLE = RELIGHTABLE.
+FAST-LIVO2 / R3LIVE-class systems BAKE lit colour into
+     the map at capture time (their VIO reconstructs radiance under the CAPTURE lighting).
+That is the WRONG artifact for day->night relight — you cannot cleanly delight a pre-fused map.
+Point-LIO gives clean geometry; our bridge drapes texture SEPARATELY + deliberately.
+Relight is the rig's differentiator (7K) -> DECISIVE.
+  3. NOW PROVEN ON OUR RIG (7M): not a gamble.
+Rotation solved, 2.87m ceiling vs 13m collapse.

+### HONEST CAVEATS (don't overstate the claim)
+  - "Written for the L2" = the ALGORITHM + TUNING are Unitree's and L2-specific; the ROS2 PORT
+    (dfloreaa) is third-party packaging.
+FAST-LIVO2 also supports Livox/Unitree-class sensors — the edge is TAILORING, not exclusivity.
+  - Unitree's code quality is below par (audit: scrambled-quaternion TF in the driver, 7C; known-weak SDK IMU handling).
+We ACCEPT the tailoring and VERIFY the feed rather than trust it.
+Tailoring > polish — but ONLY because we audit.

+### FAST-LIVO2 (RESERVE) — EVIDENCE + REALISTIC YARDSTICK (from the Buildings 2025 paper)
+  - They chose FAST-LIVO for real-time ARM performance on the same sensor class -> the reserve path is demonstrably viable on hardware like ours.
+  - Their camera-LiDAR reprojection error = 2.48px; OUR calibration = 0.297px (we BEAT the published
+    baseline — external confirmation our foundation is sound).
+  - Moving-capture accuracy vs survey-grade TLS = 8.3cm (their stated hardware-class ceiling).
+USE THIS as the realistic yardstick for our L2 on a MOVING pan — NOT the 16mm STATIC number.
+Judge HOT-2 "coherent room" by SHAPE, not mm fidelity.
+  - Sync: they used HARDWARE triggering (Livox PPS + triggerable HIKROBOT cam, STM32, ~10ms).
+We cannot (L2 has no sync GPIO, B0578 no trigger — 7B).
+They also state software sync DRIFTS over long captures but is ADEQUATE for SHORT ones -> independently validates our stop-and-go / short- capture mitigation (runbook C2).
+  - DISQUALIFIER for us: bakes lit colour -> not cleanly relightable.

+### CIRCUMSTANCES AT THE FORK (judge if changed on return)
+  Goal = client-facing photoreal RELIGHTABLE stills (7E).
+Point-LIO already works (7M).
+Texturing bridge built + proven cold (2026-08-21).
+Jetson = Orin Nano 8GB, one-roof.

+### WHAT TRIGGERS BACKTRACKING TO FAST-LIVO2 (define it now)
+  Return here + switch if:
+  - the project decides GEOMETRY-MEASUREMENT (not relight) is the deliverable -> FAST-LIVO2's baked colour stops being a disqualifier and its peer-reviewed ARM real-time performance wins; OR
+  - the Point-LIO -> texture -> relight path proves unworkable in a way FAST-LIVO2's fused approach would avoid (UNLIKELY — the bridge is already built + proven cold).
+  On return: accept that FAST-LIVO2 BAKES lit colour -> relighting is traded away or moved to a separate delight pass.

+═══════════════════════════════════════════════════════════════════════════
 ## 7L.
 POINT-LIO PIVOT — STEP PLAN (decided 2026-08-20, next session)
 ═══════════════════════════════════════════════════════════════════════════
 DECISION: pivot odometry from RTAB to Point-LIO.
 Rationale in 7K (RTAB rotation unfixable in practice; Point-LIO is the manufacturer-demonstrated fix for L2 rotation tracking).
+NOTE (2026-08-21): this pivot is DONE + PROVEN (7M).
+Odometry-engine choice is now a FLAGGED RETURNABLE FORK — see 7N (Point-LIO chosen + proven; FAST-LIVO2 reserve).
+Steps below are the historical build plan (kept for provenance; the build succeeded in ~2min per 7M).

 WHICH REPO (critical - do NOT use the wrong one):
 - Unitree's OFFICIAL repo github.com/unitreerobotics/point_lio_unilidar is ROS1 NOETIC /